Fall Planting Instructions (Containerized)

 - Carefully remove the tree from the container keeping the soil around the roots intact.
 It helps to tap the outside of the container to loosen the edge.
 Carefully slide the tree from the container.
 Don’t yank the tree out of the container as this can separate the roots from the tree.

-- We recommend Grow Tubes for wildlife, food plots and forest plantings.
-Grow Tubes act like mini-greenhouses, recycling moisture from leaf transpiration to nurture growth of young seedlings until the tree is big enough to survive on its own.
-Grow Tubes also provide protection against deer, rodent and rabbit browsing and chewing, and can also provide a barrier against herbicide drift if herbicide is used to control weeds (which can kill young trees).
+- We recommend grow tubes for wildlife, food plots, and forest plantings.
+Grow tubes act like mini-greenhouses, recycling moisture from leaf transpiration to nurture the growth of young seedlings until the tree is big enough to survive on its own.
+Grow tubes also provide protection against deer, rodents, and rabbits browsing and chewing, and can also provide a barrier against herbicide drift if the herbicide is used to control weeds (which can kill young trees).
 Do not use black plastic drain pipe or tubing as tree shelter.
 They will damage your trees.
 Weeds compete for water and fertilizer, so weed control is important.
 We also recommend weed mats, available on our website.

 - You do not need to prune your trees at this time.
 After next summer’s growing season, you can do any necessary pruning during the following winter months.

 - We recommend removing any small fruit or nuts that begin to form during the first 2 years.
 This leaves the tree with more energy for root establishment.
-By year 3-5, your chestnut and fruit trees should start to bear depending on care and climate.
-Trees planted in colder regions such as USDA zone 5, may bear between 5-7 years of age.
+By years 3-5, your chestnut and fruit trees should start to bear depending on the care and climate they receive.
+Trees planted in colder regions, such as USDA zone 5, may bear between 5 and 7 years of age.